+- 1. Upon completion of well the following information shall be provided to the Chief Executive of the Taranaki Regional Council:

+- a) Subsurface construction details, including design of the exterior surface casing, the intermediate protective casing, and the innermost casing casing, tubing, and packer;

+- b) Borelog of the well from 0.0 mbgl to 500 mbgl;

+- c) Annular pressure; and

+- d) Cementing details

-- 1. The injection pressure at the wellhead shall not exceed a maximum injection pressure of 55 bars (800 PSI).
+- 2. The injection pressure at the wellhead shall not exceed a maximum injection pressure of 35 bars (508 PSI).

-- 2. The volume of liquid re-injected shall not exceed 300 cubic metres per day.
+- 3. The volume of liquid re-injected shall not exceed 250 cubic metres per day.

-- 3. The consent holder shall keep daily records of:
+- 4. The consent holder shall keep daily records of:

 - a) Maximum and average injection pressure;

 - b) Maximum and average rate of injection; and

 - c) Volume of fluid injected.

-- 4. The consent holder shall measure and record the following constituents of the discharge:
+- 5. The consent holder shall measure and record the following constituents of the discharge:

-- a) Ph;
+- a) pH;

 - b) Suspended Solids concentration;

 - c) Temperature;

 - d) Salinity;

 - e) Chloride concentration; and

 - f) Total hydrocarbon concentration.